Welcome to the Evans School of Public Policy and Governance!

 - The Evans School International Students Association organizes social and educational events to help international students adapt to life at the Evans School.

 - The Evans School has a number of other Student Interest Groups you can join to meet other students with similar interests.
 This is a great way to get involved in the Evans community!

-- Resources about applied research methods, literature reviews, working in teams, and presentation skills can be found on the Public Service Clinics website.
+- Resources about applied research methods, literature reviews, working in teams, and presentation skills can be found on the Evans School Consulting Teams website.

 - The UW Counseling Center has a helpful website about cultural shock, the impact of moving from a familiar culture to one that is unfamiliar.
 The center offers individual appointments as well as a Culture, Diversity, and Belonging group for international students to connect and share topics including cultural adjustment, academic stress, career considerations, time management, and more.

 - The Odegaard Writing & Research Center has graduate and advanced undergraduate writing consultants who provide support with graduate-level writing.

 - Political Science and Public Policy Librarian Emily Keller is available to meet one-on-one to develop strategies and sources for research projects, answer questions via email, phone, or in-person, and can connect you with services available through the UW Libraries and beyond.

 - The UW Libraries' Citations Styles and Tools website contains citation style guides, citation management tools, writing/grammar guides, and links to UW writing centers.

 - For more information about degree requirements and campus resources, contact Caitlin Blomquist at email@example.com or 206.616.1613.

 - For information about internships and career development, contact the Career Development team at firstname.lastname@example.org.